OfficeDev/microsoft-teams-library-js/apps/ssr-test-app/README.md

 cd {monorepo root}

-// Ensuring you have installed and built the Teams JavaScript client SDK yarn install yarn build
+// Ensuring you have installed and built the Teams JavaScript client SDK pnpm install pnpm build

-yarn start-ssr-app
+pnpm start-ssr-app
 ```

-or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory ssr-test-app, simply `yarn build` and `yarn start` there.
+or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory ssr-test-app, simply `pnpm build` and `pnpm start` there.

 ### Note